fmontesi/website/web/bliki/KnowledgeOfChoice.md

 <figcaption>

-A simplistic choreography for single-sign on, given in the language of [Recursive Choreographies](ChoreographicLanguage#RecursiveChoreographies).
+A simplistic choreography for single sign-on, given in the language of [Recursive Choreographies](ChoreographicLanguage#RecursiveChoreographies).
 As we are going to see, there is a problem with this choreography.
 </figcaption>
 </figure>